 Of course, all those extra clothes will keep you from making a full turn.
 But maybe that’s a good thing.
 I tend to overswing anyway.

 The hard ground makes it very difficult to play irons, so I load my bag up with woods and hybrids.
 It’s easier to sweep the ball off the permafrost than dig into it.
 Lob shots are impossible, but that just makes it a good time to practice your sweeping pitches.
 The winter wind—at least in Michigan—is often strong, so you’ll need to work to keep your tee shots low.

 Golf ball selection is important.
 Get one that has a very low compression and a soft cover.

 Winter golf is fun, though.
-I’ve played golf every month of the year; on Thanksgiving break; Christmas Eve; New Year’s Day; and in mid February and March.
+I’ve played golf in Michigan every month of the year for the last 46 straight months; on Thanksgiving break; Christmas Eve; New Year’s Day; and in mid February and March.
 As soon as the snow clears, and the skies are sunny, I’m packing my clubs for the course.